noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/step3/text.md

    kubectl get applications -n argocd
    ```

-   You should see both the `multi-branch-pipeline` and `multi-branch-pipeline-dev` applications listed.
+   You should see both the `multi-branch-pipeline-main` and `multi-branch-pipeline-dev` applications listed.

 5. **Monitor the sync status in Argo CD**:
    Go to the Argo CD dashboard to view the sync status of your applications.
 Argo CD will automatically sync with the manifests in your GitHub repository and apply any changes.